 Charlie Peacock and Andi Ashworth are the Co-Founders/Directors Emeritus of Art House America.
 Andi Ashworth is a writer (author of Real Love for Real Life: The Art and Work of Caring), gardener, cook, a lover of good books, and the key architect of the nurturing environment so characteristic of Art House America-style hospitality.
 Some of her writing can be found on the Art House America Blog.
 Charlie Peacock enjoys an international reputation as an innovative and award-winning musician, record producer, and author.
 Both Charlie and Andi have seminary training, Andi having received her MA in Theological Studies from Covenant Seminary in St. Louis, MO.
 The couple have two grown children and six grandchildren, who affectionately call them Honey and Papa.

 Jenni Simmons is a freelance writer and editor, the Director of Poetry Publication for Kalos Press, the Social Media Manager for Peace Gospel International, a drummer’s wife, and caretaker of two cats.
-She finds great joy in family and friends, her church, liturgy, coffee shops, used bookstores, mountains, live music, art museums, a cup of tea, a shot of whiskey, birdwatching, and long walks on her favorite wooded trails.
-Her writing can be found on the Art House America Blog, Comment Magazine, The Curator, Wunderkammer Magazine, and her personal blog, Dreams of Genevieve.
+She enjoys many good things in her life, but she would always rather be reading.
+Her writing can be found on the Art House America Blog, Comment Magazine, The Curator, and her personal blog, Dreams of Genevieve.

 Jennifer Strange received an MFA at the University of Florida, and her poems have appeared in The Oxford American, Christianity and Literature, and Rock and Sling.
 For ten years, she taught writing at Centenary College of Louisiana, whose lawns she grew up on between Suzuki violin lessons.
 More importantly, she once survived Wainwright's Coast to Coast Walk with three other women, she can make a mean fruitcake (Grandma's recipe) and good peanut brittle (other Grandma's recipe), and her cat wouldn't protect her from an invading gecko if she begged.
 Most importantly, she is married to a weekend pilot with whom she raises two young sons.